grettke/help/help.md

     (setq org-return-follows-link t)
     ```

-7. Keybindings
+8. Keybindings

         ID: org_gcr_2017-05-12_mara:F5256DB3-BD52-409B-80CF-6E601A29AA4A

     Started questioning why after hitting RETURN while in lists I have to hit TAB to get indented properly.
 Kind of a dead giveaway that I should be return-and-indenting!
 Looked at `org-return` to find that it has an argument about indenting and then saw that `org-return-indent` passes it for you.
 With that in mind, RETURN is bound to that now.
-Now HELP has four different kinds of &ldquo;returns&rdquo; in Org in order of likelihood of usage:
+Now HELP has four different kinds of "returns" in Org in order of likelihood of usage:

     -   **org-return-indent:** Make it really easy to work in existing list items, headings, and tables
         -   This is listed first because I often go back to modify entries
         -   <return> because it is used the most
     -   **org-meta-return:** Make it really easy to add new list items, headings, and table contents
         -   M-<return> because the binding comes with Org
-    -   **electric-indent-just-newline:** For when I want to break out of the default Org indentation to start working at the beginning of the line for example when I&rsquo;m done working in a list or have just created a new heading
+    -   ****newline**:** For when I want to break out of the default Org indentation to start working at the beginning of the line for example when I'm done working in a list or have just created a new heading
-        -   C-M-<return> because it is next step &ldquo;lower&rdquo; in the binding
+        -   C-M-<return> because it is next step "lower" in the binding
     -   **help/smart-open-line:** When I want to insert a new line between the current and next line then position the cursor correctly indented at the start of it.
         -   s-<return> because it is that is the last place in the modifier key chain

     ```emacs-lisp
-    (help/not-on-gui
-     (define-key org-mode-map (kbd "RET") #'org-return-indent)
-     (define-key org-mode-map (kbd "C-M-RET") #'electric-indent-just-newline))
     (help/on-gui
      (define-key org-mode-map (kbd "<return>") #'org-return-indent)
-     (define-key org-mode-map (kbd "C-M-<return>") #'electric-indent-just-newline))
+     (define-key org-mode-map (kbd "C-M-<return>") #'newline))
     ```

     1. Row 5